DLKoopman: A deep learning software package for Koopman theory: The package

 \subsection{Miscellaneous notes}

-\package{} includes some useful configuration options that give freedom to the user, such as the choice to use exact eigenvectors vs projected eigenvectors for state prediction (\cite{DMDbook}).
-These are described under \code{dlkoopman.config} in the documentation.
-The speed of executing individual runs depends on a variety of factors such as the amount of training data, complexity of the autoencoder network, and the computing platform. \package{} uses Pytorch, and will run on GPUs by default if available (this can be changed via a configuration option).
+The speed of executing individual runs depends on a variety of factors such as the amount of training data, complexity of the autoencoder network, and the computing platform. \package{} uses Pytorch, and will run on GPUs by default if available.
+The user can change this default, as well as several other configuration options such as the choice to use exact eigenvectors vs projected eigenvectors for state prediction (\cite{DMDbook}).
+These configuration options have been included to give freedom to the user -- they are described under \code{dlkoopman.config} in the documentation.